-Can the impact of innovative crops on the quality of soil be measured?15 June 2016
+Can the impact of innovative crops on the quality of soil be measured?15 juin 2016

 Since 2014, several hectares of agricultural land have been the subject of experiments in the LIFE Alister Project.
 The main goals are to test strip till results, as well as crops used in underseeding and intermediate crops.

 There are currently 150 farmers in Alsace who are taking part in these trials, which will shape tomorrow’s agriculture.

 The goal is to identify the best agronomic choices not only to have an interesting agricultural production for farmers, but also to allow the European Hamster to survive.
 The European Hamster population is nonetheless, not the only biodiversity indicator to measure the benefits of these techniques.
 LIFE Alister partners also take the presence of other animal species into account to validate the benefits of their actions.
 This is the case with springtails.

 Springtails are micro-organisms that live underground.
 Just like earthworms, they compost vegetal matter.
 They contribute to the dynamics of topsoil and indicate how healthy it is.